Tomás Caballero Pastor

-Tomás Caballero Pastor (February 25, 1935 in Alfaro, La Rioja – May 6, 1998 in Pamplona) was a Spanish union leader and politician from Navarra.
+Tomás Caballero Pastor (February 25, 1935 – May 6, 1998) was a Spanish unionist and politician from Navarra.
 He was assassinated by the Basque separatist organization ETA.

 Early years

 Tomás was born in Alfaro although he grew up in Tudela, in the Spanish foral region of Navarre.
 He studied in a Jesuit school and at age 18 he joined the Spanish utility company FENSA which would later become Iberdrola.
 He was a co-founder of the cultural association Muskaria.
 Two years later he was transferred to the Pamplona headquarters where he worked while he obtained his degree in Topographic Engineering.